Main Market Themes

 A series of ECB speakers including Villeroy (0940 and 1630 GMT), Lane (1635 GMT) and Coeure (1710 GMT) may keep trader attention on the EUR today.
 On the data calendar, watch for German ZEW survey (0900 GMT) and US industrial production (1315 GMT).

 Technical & Trade Views

 Please note that this material is provided for informational purposes only and should not be considered as investment advice.
+The views discussed in the above article are those of our analysts and are not shared by Tickmill.
 Trading in the financial markets is very risky.